 I replaced that twitch early on with the gesture of brushing back over my cheeks.
 At first, it was obvious why: when I got to town, my face was still freshly shaved, and for the first few weeks, the freezer-burnt marks of the brand were plain.
 Soon, though, it became more of a habit than a coping mechanism.
 I'd brush my pads over the fur and feel the edges of the shaving, and once they became imperceptible, I'd trace my claws through fur, trying to sense where the brown fur ended and the white, branded fur started.

-Anything--anything--to keep from touching the internet.
+Anything--anything--to keep from touching the Internet.
 It would be too easy for me to just log back on.
 The temptation to peer into a life that no longer existed was too great.
 My very existence here in this town depends on that life no longer existing.
+I’d destroyed it, and destroyed all that tied me to its remains.

-And yet here I am, panicking in the bathroom at Starry night.
+And yet here I am, panicking in the bathroom at Starry Night.

 There's a soft tap at the door, and I rush to straighten my skirt and apron, peeking in the mirror to make sure I haven't visibly cried.